davidtamaki/admin_power_pack/README.md

   - **Run Once** - Reruns the schedule using the [scheduled_plan_run_once](https://docs.looker.com/reference/api-and-integration/api-reference/v4.0/scheduled-plan#run_scheduled_plan_once) endpoint.
 This is useful for testing specific schedules or if multiple schedules need to be resent immediately
   - **Disable** - Disable the schedule and prevent the schedule from sending until it’s re-enabled.
 The `Disable` and `Enable` functions modify the scheduled plan's enabled state.
 This is only accessible via Looker's API
   - **Enable** - Enables the schedule.
 Re-enabling a schedule will send (maximum 1) schedule immediately, if, while it was disabled it should have run
-- **Populate Rows** - This will generate a new schedule plan for each row in the results of a Looker query.
+- **Generate Plans** - This will generate a new schedule plan for each row in the results of a Looker query.
 The use case would be to create distinct schedules for non-Looker users where User Attributes can not be applied.
   - Filter values will be populated if the field label matches the filter name on the Dashboard.
-Ensure there is a field "Email" to populate Recipients
+Ensure there is a field "Email" to populate recipient destinations
 - **Global Actions** - These actions will be applied across all schedules across the instance.
   - **Find & Replace Emails** - Update email destinations from a CSV of email address mappings
-  - **Reassign Ownership** - This will reassign ownership of all schedule plans from selected users to a new user
+  - **Reassign Ownership** - Reassign ownership of all schedule plans from selected users to a new user
-  - **Resend Failed Schedules** - This will validate and resend any schedules that have failed on their most recent attempt, within a specified timeframe
+  - **Resend Failed Schedules** - Validate and resend any schedules that have failed on their most recent attempt, within a specified timeframe
+  - **Select By Query** - Choose a bulk action to run (Enable, Disable, Delete, Run Once) on all schedule plans with a System Activity query ID

 ### Limitations